WIPACrepo/wipac-dev-tools/README.md

         `third_party_level`
             the desired logging level for any other (currently) available loggers, case-insensitive `future_third_parties`
-            additional third party logger(s) which have not yet been created `use_coloredlogs`
+            additional third party logger(s) which have not yet been created (at call time) `specialty_loggers`
+            additional loggers, each paired with a logging level, which are not considered first-party nor third-party loggers. **These have the highest precedence** `use_coloredlogs`
             if True, will import and use the `coloredlogs` package.
             This will set the logger format and use colored text.